Google and Facebook under pressure in Russia

 In early May, Russian legislators came up with a draft law stipulating that foreign tech giants running websites with a daily audience of at least 500,000 should register local subsidiaries.

-Apparently, the draft legislation is primarily aimed at Facebook, Instagram, Twitter, and WhatsApp.
+Apparently, the draft legislation is primarily aimed at Facebook, Instagram, Twitter and WhatsApp.

 "[The legislation] has no political goals or motives," Anton Gorelkin, one of the legislators behind the draft law, claimed on his Telegram account, adding that the main idea is protection of Russian users, who are "powerless" against major global tech firms as they "can't file their complaints to foreign courts or headquarters of major tech giants."